Dale Burnett: Professional career

 Although touchdowns were tracked — Burnett scored 6 and 3 in his first two seasons, respectively — it was not until 1932 that the NFL began compiling and publishing playing statistics, so specifics of Burnett's 1930 and 1931 performance are lost.
 During his subsequent eight years in the league he seems to have been used primarily as a blocker and pass receiver out of the backfield, carrying the ball just 79 times in 87 games played.
 His most productive year as a receiver came in 1936, when he snared 16 balls for 246 yards and 3 touchdowns in 12 games played.

 Burnett was twice an NFL Champion, with the Giants winning the league's "Championship Play-off" in 1934 and 1936.
 In the 1934 Championship, the legendary "sneakers game" won by the Giants 30–13 over the Chicago Bears, Burnett started at left halfback and was part of the team's ineffectual ground game on a frozen, icy Polo Grounds field.
 In the 1938 Championship Game, also played in New York, Burnett came off the bench in a reserve role, behind starting halfbacks Hank Soar and Ward Cuff.

-At the time of his retirement at the end of the 1939 season, Burnett stood as the all-time leading scorer in Giants history, with 166 total points scored.
+At the time of his departure at the end of the 1939 season, Burnett stood as the all-time leading scorer in Giants history, with 166 total points scored.
 His 25 touchdowns also stood at that time as a franchise best.

+From 1940 to 1942, he was a player-coach for the Paterson Panthers of the American Association.
+He scored nine touchdowns (six receiving, two passing, and one rushing) in 23 games and had a coaching record of 16–8–3.

+Personal life

+During his NFL career, Burnett lived in the off-season in Earle, Arkansas, where he operated a general store and farmed cotton.
+He and his wife Claralee raised three children — two boys and a girl.

 Life after football

-During his NFL career Burnett lived in the off-season in Earle, Arkansas, where he operated a general store and farmed cotton.
+In 1940, Burnett became the head men's basketball coach at Williams College.
+He was an officer with the United States Navy's physical training division during World War II.
+He coached football teams in Hawaii and saw service in the air corps.
+He returned to Williams in 1946 as varsity basketball, assistant football, and freshman baseball coach.
+In 1949, he was named backfield coach at Arkansas State University.
 He later made a career as an office manager for the Kansas State Employment Service.

-He and his wife Claralee raised three children — two boys and a girl.

 Dale Burnett died April 17, 1997, in Emporia, Kansas.
 He was 89 years old at the time of his death.